Rotating locomotion in living systems: Developmental and anatomical constraints

 Using human manufacturing processes, wheeled systems of varying complexity have proven fairly simple to construct, and issues of power transmission and friction have proven tractable.
 It is not clear, however, that the vastly different processes of embryonic development are suited to—or even capable of—producing a functioning wheel, for reasons described below.
 (Note: Although evolutionary and developmental constraints may preclude the possibility of a wheel as part of an organism, they do not preclude the use of foreign objects as "wheels", either instinctively (as in the case of the dung beetles discussed above), or through intelligently directed tool use (as in human technology).)

 The greatest anatomical impediment to wheeled multicellular organisms is the interface between the static and rotating components of the wheel.
 In either a passive or driven case, (Note: Wheels can be considered to fall into two types: passive and driven.
 A passive wheel simply rolls freely over a surface, reducing friction when compared with dragging.
 A driven wheel is powered, and transmits energy to the surface to generate motion.) the wheel (and possibly axle) must be able to rotate freely relative to the rest of the machine or organism.
 Unlike animal joints, which have a limited range of motion, a wheel must be able to rotate through an arbitrary angle without ever needing to be "unwound".
-As such, a wheel cannot be permanently attached to the axle or shaft about which it rotates (or, if the axle and wheel are fixed together, the axle cannot be affixed to the rest of the machine or organism).
+As such, wheels cannot be permanently attached to the rest of the machine or organism that uses them.
 There are several functional problems created by this requirement, though these may be partly surmountable.